Carina-P/Skiers-Paradise/README.md

 - **Links and buttons** work as espected
 - **Responsive design** fitting on mobile, tablet and desktop
 - **Form validation** works correctly
-- **New rating is correctly calculated** after user graded a ski resort.
+- **New grade is correctly calculated** after user graded a ski resort.
 - **Updating of 10-top-list** works after user grading.

 ## Wireframes